 In transition: The future of the supplier industry

 Edition 1/2014 of the AutomotiveNow magazine presents current concepts and new ideas which demonstrate how the automotive suppliers are dealing with the impending upheavals in the automotive industry.
 Cooperative ventures might be the solution to survive.

 “Suppliers must have a presence in the places where their customers are located.
 They must adapt their products specifically for different regions, markets and segments.
 And they must set themselves apart from their competitors, not only in terms of cost and quality but also in terms of service.
 The ones who take this advice to heart should be able to hold their own in the race for the best solutions in the key disciplines of comfort, safety and energy efficiency.”

 – Mathieu Meyer, KPMG Global Head of Automotive

 Other articles include:

-KPMG Luxembourg S.à r.l., a Luxembourg private limited company, is a subsidiary of KPMG Europe LLP and a member of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+KPMG Luxembourg S.à r.l., a Luxembourg private limited company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.